falcosecurity/falco-website/content/docs/installation.md

 ### Helm

 Helm is one of the preferred methods for installing Falco on Kubernetes.
-The [Falco Helm chart](https://github.com/helm/charts/tree/master/stable/falco) provides an extensive set of [configuration values](https://github.com/helm/charts/tree/master/stable/falco#configuration) to start Falco with a variety of different configurations.
+The [Falco Helm chart](https://github.com/helm/charts/tree/master/stable/falco) provides an extensive set of [configuration values (https://github.com/helm/charts/tree/master/stable/falco#configuration) to start Falco with different configurations.

-Assuming you have Helm installed and running in your cluster, to deploy Falco with the default configuration simply run:
+To deploy Falco with default configuration on a cluster where Helm is deployed, run:
 ```shell
 helm install --name falco stable/falco
 ```